Language:

 • Management should refrain from deploying any form of depersonalised bullying or mobbing in order to ensure organisational goals are met.[9]

-• There is a policy in place which guarantees that any form of harassment in the workplace will not be tolerated.
+• There is a policy in place that guarantees that any form of harassment in the workplace will not be tolerated and ensures that incidents are dealt with promptly, fairly, and without retaliation.

-• There is a policy in place which guarantees that the employer will not discriminate against persons on the grounds of racial, ethnic, social or minority background, caste, religion or belief, political or any other opinion, language, gender, gender identity, sex, sexual orientation, disability, age, geographical location, or any other status.
+• There is a policy in place to prevent and address discrimination against persons on the grounds of racial, ethnic, social or minority background, caste, religion or belief, political or any other opinion, language, gender, gender identity, sex, sexual orientation, disability, age, geographical location, or any other status.

 4.2 - Creates clear and effective systems for data management, explanations, and appeals